anupjsebastian/Self_Driving_Car_Semantic_Segmentation/README.md

 A copy is also included in the repository as *Semantic Segmentation for Self-Driving Cars.pdf*

+A quick introduction to the project can be viewed at https://youtu.be/C7DsmqWw2g8

 ## References

 The references I used for this project are: